ZxAYED/rizkshare/README.md

 Gorgeous and Responsive Design: RizkShare stands out with its stunning design.
 The website's aesthetics not only make it visually appealing but also ensure it's responsive, providing an excellent user experience across various devices.

-Our food donation platform tackles the pressing issue of food insecurity by leveraging cutting-edge technologies such as JWT, Firebase authentication, efficient data handling with Tanstack Query, user-friendly form management with React Hook Form, and MongoDB integration.
-This innovative solution streamlines the process of connecting food donors with those in need, revolutionizing food assistance and addressing real-world hunger challenges with a transparent and accessible approach.

 MY WEBSITE LINK IS-****  --https://zayed-rizkshare.netlify.app